Ajax fires Marc Overmars, manager who influenced Edson Álvarez to go to the Netherlands

 Ajax fire to Marc Overmars, the manager who influenced Edson Alvarez went to the Netherlands, due to accusations of “inappropriate messages” that she sent to several of her teammates in the Dutch team.

 “Unfortunately, I didn’t realize I was crossing a line with this, but that became clear to me in the last few days.
 Suddenly I felt enormous pressure.
 I apologize.
-Certainly for someone in my position, this behavior is unacceptable.
+Certainly, for someone in my position, this behavior is unacceptable.
 Now I see it too.
 But it’s too late.
 I see no other option but to leave Ajax.
 This has a great impact on my private situation.
-That’s why I ask everyone to leave me and my family alone,” Overmars apologized, saying goodbye to him.
+That’s why I’m asking everyone to leave me and my family alone,” Overmars apologized at his farewell.

 Overseas was key for the Mexican Edson Alvarez will arrive at Ajax in 2019.
 Now, the former Arsenal and Barcelona player must leave the club due to disciplinary problems.

 “Marc is probably the best director of football the world has ever had.
 Ajax.
 We improve and extend your contract for a reason.
-But unfortunately, he has crossed the line, so continuing as a director was not an option, as he himself acknowledged, ”commented Leen Meijaard, Chairman of the Supervisory Board.
+But unfortunately, he has crossed the line, so continuing as a director was not an option, as he himself acknowledged,” said Leen Meijaard, Chairman of the Supervisory Board.